carbon-design-system/carbon-components-svelte/README.md

 ## Preprocessors & Plugins

 [carbon-preprocess-svelte](https://github.com/carbon-design-system/carbon-preprocess-svelte) is a collection of Svelte preprocessors for Carbon.
+It trims build times and bundle size with two drop-in tools for faster HMR in development and leaner CSS when you ship.

 > [!NOTE]
 > Using `carbon-preprocess-svelte` is optional and not a prerequisite for this library.
 It should be installed as a development dependency.